1.0.9 • Published 6 months ago

 Usage

-import { Memoize, MemoizeAsync } from "@chriscdn/memoize";
+import { Memoize } from "@chriscdn/memoize";

-The Memoize function can be used to memoize a synchronous function.
-The MemoizeAsync function can be used to memoize an asynchronous function.
-The cache is based quick-lru.
+The Memoize function can be used to memoize a synchronous or asynchronous function.

-Each call to Memoize or MemoizeAsync will create a new cache instance.
+The cache is powered by quick-lru.
+Each call to Memoize creates a new cache instance.

-The MemoizeAsync function prevents duplicate evaluations by ensuring multiple calls with an identical cache key is only processed once.
+The Memoize function prevents duplicate evaluations by ensuring that multiple calls with the same cache key are processed only once.
+This includes asynchronous functions.

 By default, the cache key is generated by calling JSON.stringify() on the function arguments.
-This can be customized (see below).
+This behavior can be customized (see below).

-Example (synchronous)
+Example (Synchronous)

 To memoize a function: